-- a Parking layouts should have a logical design with a direct path to nearby buildings.
-Pedestrian access should be clearly separated from vehicular access. - b If parking is provided at or above ground level it should be located behind the building line and screened from public view through the use of landscaping or shade elements. - c Multi storey car parking should incorporate ground level activities such as shops or offices.
-Such parking stations should not impact negatively on public open space. - d Internal streets and parking area should be designed to reduce the width of roadways and facilitate pedestrian movement throughout the Retail Centre. - e Centres should be designed to facilitate after hours trading by enabling convenience traders to address car parks.
+- 1. Parking layouts should have a logical design with a direct path to nearby buildings. - 2.
+If parking is provided at or above ground level it should be located behind the building line and screened by landscaping. - Multi storey car parking should incorporate ground level activities such as shops or offices.
+Such parking stations should not impact negatively on public open space. - Internal streets and parking area should be designed to reduce the width of roadways and facilitate pedestrian movement throughout the Retail Centre. - 5.
+Centres should be designed to facilitate after hours trading by enabling convenience traders to address car parks.